sree1786/usecases/aws/ec2/ec2-beginner.md

 ## Use Case 4 :

 Create EC2 Instance.Create new keypair.Open only port 22 for your current laptop IP.Login using Putty or mobaxtreme.Share the keypair to your friend and ask him to login from his home/from his laptop.Your friend cant be able to login ?

+## Use Case 5 :
+Launch a Windows Virtual Machine

+In this tutorial, you will learn how to launch, configure, and connect to a Windows Virtual Machine using Amazon Elastic Compute Cloud (EC2).
+Amazon EC2 is the web service you use to create and run virtual machines in the cloud (we call these virtual machines 'instances').

+Once You Ready - Start your hands on - https://www.amazonaws.cn/en/getting-started/tutorials/launch-windows-vm/